mherod/unidays-node/README.md

 ## How to use this code

-- Pull the package from [npm]().
+- Pull the package from [npm](https://www.npmjs.com/package/unidays-node).
 - See the example usage section for the type of call you intend to use.
 Each of these contains an example.

 ## Direct Tracking

 ### Parameters

-Here is a description of all the available parameters.
-Which of these you provide to us are dependant on the agreed contract.
+Here is a description of all available parameters.
+Which of these you provide are dependant on the agreed contract.

 ### Mandatory Parameters